America’s Newest National Park Will Lure You to an Underrated State

 Adventure-seekers have sought out the New River Gorge since before Nixon was president but the region still remains relatively under the radar as far as national parks go.
 Nature lovers from surrounding states and the District of Columbia have long come for hiking, rafting, and rock climbing, but until the former National River transitioned to become the nation’s 63rd national park (signage is still being updated in the park), this scenic southwestern section of West Virginia was something of a secret, and sort of still is.

-West Virginia has one of the best state mottos in the country, “Wild and Wonderful”, which is proudly emblazoned on license plates, welcome signs, and mom and pop shops across the state.
+West Virginia has one of the best state mottoes in the country: “Wild and Wonderful,” which is proudly emblazoned on license plates, welcome signs, and mom and pop shops across the state.
 New River Gorge reinforces this motto, giving visitors a sense of wonder and of wilderness that’s also fairly accessible.
 The park is about an hour southeast of West Virginia’s capital city, Charleston, and a five-hour drive from DC.

 What Makes New River Gorge Unique